DiceTechnology/dice-fairlink/README.md

 In a controlled environment we disabled Java DNS cache (see [here](https://docs.aws.amazon.com/sdk-for-java/v1/developer-guide/java-dg-jvm-ttl.html), or [here](https://docs.oracle.com/javase/7/docs/technotes/guides/net/properties.html)) and any other intermediate caches between the server and the Aurora cluster.

 **result**: this allowed us to achieve the results described on the previous section.

 ### Tweaking pool parameters
 We configured our connection pool to not be fixed-sized and to have a much lower connection maximum lifetime (2 minutes).
-Additionally we had a random (maximum 2.5% of the maximum lifetime) variance on the maximum lifetime.
+Additionally we had a random (maximum 2.5% of the maximum lifetime) variance on the maximum lifetime for each pool generation.
 Finally, each application server had a different maximum connection lifetime.

 The rationale was to try to disperse connection requests to the Aurora cluster as much as possible.

 **result**: with the non-deterministic random variables did generate better distribution in some occasions.
 However, the random nature of this experiment also means that, in other occasions, a single read replica received all 30 connections.
 It is not simple to reliably set all the variables mentioned above in such a way that each server will request a connection